For a significant number of people, Hopkins is a neighborhood school and a good number of adults and young people walk or bike to campus each day.

 - For our Fairfield County families, Hopkins facilitates a contractual relationship between those families and B and B Transportation Company.
 B and B was cited for its outstanding safety record in an investigative report by The Hartford Courant in March, 2010 and they have served the School and our families well for ten years.
 B and B operates vans that travel the Merritt Parkway – with stops at exits 38, 41, 42, 44, 46, 51 and 52 – and full sized school buses that travel I-95 – with stops at exits 19 and 22.
 B and B provides transportation home both at 3:40 pm (1:40 pm on Wednesdays) and again at 5:50 pm following athletic practices and other late afternoon activities.
 Hopkins sends a cover letter and an Enrollment Agreement to all our Fairfield County families on May 1st of each year.

 - Our shoreline families residing east of New Haven have the opportunity to participate in a bus service provided by Shoreline Transportation Services (a subsidiary of First Student Bus Company).
 There are two morning buses – one that originates in Westbrook and stops once in Madison, and the other that originates in Guilford and stops once in Branford.
-In the afternoon, a single bus departs for the shoreline at 3:40 pm (1:40 pm on Wednesdays) and stops in Branford, Guilford and Madison (there is no Westbrook stop in the afternoon).
-The second bus home leaves campus after athletics at 5:50 pm and likewise stops only in Branford, Guilford, and Madison.
+In the afternoon, a single bus departs for the shoreline at 3:40 pm (1:40 pm on Wednesdays) and stops in Branford, Guilford, Madison, and Westbrook.
+The second bus home leaves campus after athletics at 5:50 pm and likewise stops only in Branford, Guilford, Madison, and Westbrook.
 Hopkins communicates with all our shoreline families in a letter posted on May 1st each year.

 Questions about transportation should be directed to John Roberts, Assistant Head of School at (203) 397-1001 ext.
 122 or firstname.lastname@example.org